-If you’re used to a protein-heavy diet like me and don’t eat eggs and cheese, you’ll be fine if on a week holiday but if backpacking for a month?
+If you’re used to a protein-heavy diet like me and don’t eat eggs and cheese, you’ll be fine if you’re on a week holiday but if you’re backpacking for a month?
 Let’s just say it started to drain me.

 Or else, FIND A PLACE WITH A STOVE and look for hummus, soy flakes, rice pasta and other similar alternatives in supermarkets.
 Check in the health food section of supermarkets (or in health food shops) and stock up on nuts etc.

 You might also like: The Best (and Worst!)
 Travel Destinations for Vegan Travellers

 If you don’t fancy cooking, make sure you eat well in capital cities where vegan and vegetarians are well catered for!!
 Everywhere from Pristina, Skopje, Tirana, Sarajevo and Podgorica had great vegan options.
 Find them by downloading the HAPPYCOW app on your phone, which is THE ultimate vegan food app for travellers.